TenTen-TechForImpact/TenTen_2024/README.md

 ## 📦 Installation & Setup

 ### https://inspiring-monstera-4be922.netlify.app/
 This is the webpage for TenTen.
-Due to cost-related issues, the upload and analysis functions for audio recordings have been disabled.
+The recording upload and analysis features have been disabled due to API cost issues.

 ---